Nevallem/KeybdInput/README.md

 - **request_msg (std::string=request_msg)**: message that will be displayed requesting the user input.

 #### Example
 In some situation, you can need request the user to input again.
 Take for example the code above: if the input was 29/02/2001?
-2001 isn't a bissext year, so you can do this:
+2001 isn't a bissext year, so, you could do this to solve:

 ```cpp
 while ( true ) {